Yamamoto Tatsuo: Early life

-Yamamoto was born in Usuki Ōita Prefecture.
+Yamamoto was born in Usuki, Ōita Prefecture.
 He was the younger son of a samurai family of Usuki Domain.
 After the Meiji Restoration, at 19 he moved to Osaka, and at 22 to Tokyo, where he studied at a school run by the Mitsubishi company.

 Career

 Yamamoto's first employment was as a teacher at the Osaka University of Commerce.
 At 26, he was appointed its principal.

 In 1883, Yamamoto turned towards commerce, and obtained a position at the Mitsubishi-affiliated shipping firm Nippon Yusen, in which he rapidly rose through the corporate ranks.
 In 1890, he joined the Bank of Japan (BOJ), and in 1895 was appointed the chairman of the Yokohama Specie Bank.
 In April 1896, in order to better acquaint himself with issues pertaining to the gold standard, he travelled to England, and while still in England the following year, was appointed to the board of directors of the Bank of Japan.
-In October 1898, at the strong request of Bank of Japan governor Iwasaki Yasunosuke, he was recalled to Japan to assume the role of governor of the Bank of Japan.
+In October 1898, at the strong request of Bank of Japan governor Iwasaki Yanosuke, he was recalled to Japan to assume the role of governor of the Bank of Japan.
 He had been with the Bank of Japan for eight years and was 43 years old at the time.

-Yamamoto served as BOJ Governor from October 20, 1898, to October 19, 1903.
+Yamamoto served as BOJ Governor from 20 October 1898 to 19 October 1903.
 During his tenure, the Japanese economy experienced various crisis pertaining to foreign exchange issues and the gold and silver standards.
 However, his greatest concern was the increasing budget deficits incurred by the Japanese government.
 As head of the Bank of Japan, Yamamoto refused to yield to political pressure from the Japanese Diet, the Cabinet, and the genrō to alter his fiscal policies.
 When political pressure was applied to his subordinates, causing eleven senior managers to resign in protest, Yamamoto used the opportunity to fill the positions with his supporters.
-Yamamoto’s actions were critical in preserving the future independence of the Bank of Japan from politics.
+Yamamoto's actions were critical in preserving the future independence of the Bank of Japan from politics.
 In 1903, the combined efforts of Itō Hirobumi and Yamagata Aritomo managed to dislodge Yamamoto from his position.
-He was then appointed as a member of the House of Peers, and in 1909 became the head of Nippon Kangyō Ginkō.
+He was then appointed as a member of the House of Peers, and in 1909 became the head of Nippon Kangyo Bank.